tisanelabs/tisanedocs/tisane_settings.md

 The purpose of the settings structure is to:

 * provide cues about the content to improve the results
-* select the sections of the output are to be shown
+* customize the output and select sections to be shown
 * define standards and formats in use
 * define and calculate the signal to noise ranking